ArgonDesign/alogic/doc/ports.md

 ```

 The `.write()` method has the return type `void`, and as such must be used in
 statement position (i.e.: it cannot be part of an expression).
+On a single clock
+cycle, it could be used more than once and would simply overwrite the previous
+value.
+The value will not be committed until the end of the clock cycle.

-For ports with flow control, the `.write()` method has the side effect of
+For ports with flow control:

+- The `.write()` method has the side effect of setting the `valid` signal high
-setting the _valid_ signal high when appropriate.
-Similarly to the `.read()`
+when appropriate.

-method, on ports with `sync ready` flow control, the `.write()` method is
-blocking in the sense that the FSM will stall if a transaction is already
+- If the port is `sync ready`, if `ready` is low, the `.write()` transaction can
+still occur and the entity is not blocked.
+However, when the entity returns to
+this state and attempts a further `.write()` transaction, it will then stall
-present in the output slice (see sections below about Output storage).
+until the previous transaction is no longer present in the output slice (see
+sections below about Output storage).

 Output ports without flow control can also be assigned directly, which is
 equivalent to the corresponding `.write()` call.